 Influence has been Joanne’s focus for the past 6 months.
 There are lots of tools for measuring influence and, some time ago, Joanne realised that she was having a great score on Klout just because she was broadcasting and tricking the system.
 However, all high scores on Kred or Klout (“nothing in social media can be spelt right” she maliciously commented) are based on activities and not influence.

 “Influence is much more subtle than that; it’s about how your circles perceive you”.
 And it’s got everything to do with how you are perceived, not how you speak.

 “Following someone doesn’t mean that you trust them” Joanne added.
 This is the basis for this session.
-“The worst thing you can do with an influencer is to treat them as a celebrity” Joanne said, because influencers are acknowledged for being independent and they can’t be forced into tweeting something and become a “loudspeaker for a brand”.
+“The worst thing you can do with an influencer is to treat them as a celebrity” Joanne said because influencers are acknowledged for being independent.
+They can’t be forced into tweeting something and become a “loudspeaker for a brand”.
 One has also forgotten that the whole rise of social media was the result of the disappointment with brands and how they were lying to clients.